Chavva-HasyaReddy/Spread_of_Misinformation_During_Public_Health_Crises_COVID-19_A_Network_Approach/README.md

-# 📚 COVID-19 Misinformation Detection System – Network Based Approach
+# 📚 Spread of Misinformation During Public Health Crises COVID-19 : A Network Approach

 COVID-19 Misinformation Detection System is an AI-powered verification framework designed to detect misleading or false health claims using **semantic similarity, network-based risk analysis, and explainable AI techniques**.